-Starting with the 2019 tax year, a deduction for 50 percent of a contribution to a First-Time Home Buyer Bank account is allowed.
+A deduction can be climed for 50 percent of a contribution to a First-Time Home Buyer Bank account.
 The amount of contribution deduction to the first-time home buyer account(s), cannot exceed \$800 for an individual filer or \$1,600 for a married filing combined return.
 Interest accruing on the amount in the bank account is also exempt from Missouri income tax.